 Alabama has complex and unique laws when it comes to wrongful death lawsuits, so finding an attorney and filing your claim quickly is essential.
-At the Henry Dailey Law Firm, we have the experience and knowledge necessary to make sure your claim is successful.
+At Henry C. Dailey, Jr., P.C., we have the experience and knowledge necessary to make sure your claim is successful.

 Alabama drastically differs from other states because only the personal representative of the estate named in the will can file a wrongful death lawsuit.
 If no one is named in the will, administration obligations to the estate are granted to a willing one of these individuals, in this order:

 - The widower or widow

 - The next of kin entitled to share in the estate

 - The largest creditor of the estate residing in Alabama

 - Any other person the judge may appoint

 In Alabama counties with a population over 400,000, a fifth person, the county or general administrator, is inserted in that fourth spot.